What to see on Isla Saona

 ,regionOfInterest=(1500,1000))

-| Day | Area | Main sights |
+| Day | Area | Main places |

-| Day 1 | Westminster and city centre | Big Ben, London Eye, Buckingham Palace, Trafalgar Square, Covent Garden and Soho |
+| Day 1 | Westminster and centre | Big Ben, London Eye, Buckingham Palace, Trafalgar Square, Covent Garden and Soho |

-| Day 2 | City and East London | Tower of London, Tower Bridge, Sky Garden, Borough Market and St. Paul's Cathedral |
+| Day 2 | City and east London | Tower of London, Tower Bridge, Sky Garden, Borough Market and St. Paul's Cathedral |

 Walk back towards Westminster in about 10 minutes.